shiv26-codes/Induction-report-/README.md

-# 🎓 Induction Program Report – AI and Robotics Branch
+# 🎓 B.Tech AI & Robotics – Induction Program Report

-Welcome to the **B.Tech AI & Robotics** induction program!
-This `README.md` acts as a brief showcase of my induction report and experience.
+Welcome to the **B.Tech Artificial Intelligence and Robotics** induction program!
+This `README.md` acts as a brief showcase of my **induction report and experience** at GNDEC.

 ---